Pass Your PSI Tennessee LLE Electrician Exam

 Simulated Finals Are:

-• RANDOMIZED (Questions are randomized; all exams are unique.)
+• Randomized (Questions are assigned randomly; all exams are unique.)

-• PROPERLY BALANCED (Balanced according to the Candidate Information Bulletin guaranteeing a realistic exam simulation.)
+• Properly Balanced (All questions are balanced according to the Candidate Information Bulletin to guarantee a realistic exam simulation)

-Take as many Simulated Final Exams as you Want! ( These exams help you to gain the knowledge and confidence needed to pass your electrical exam effortlessly)
+Take as Many Timed Final Exams as You Want!
+(Practice final exams help you rapidly gain confidence and knowledge to pass your Limited License Electrician exam effortlessly.)

 THIS PROGRAM REQUIRES YOU TO HAVE A COPY OF THE 2017 (NEC) NATIONAL ELECTRIC CODE.
-IF YOU DO NOT OWN A COPY OF THE CODEBOOK, YOU SHOULD ACQUIRE ONE IMMEDIATELY
+IF YOU DO NOT OWN A COPY OF THE CODEBOOK, YOU MAY PURCHASE ONE BELOW.

 Frequently Asked Questions

-Please check with your State or Local Board for current information.
-Licensing requirements change and our site may not have been updated to reflect those changes.
+Please get in touch with the Tennessee Department of Commerce & Insurance for current information.
+Licensing requirements change, and our site may not have been updated to reflect those changes.

-QUESTION: Who is required to have a Tennessee Limited Licensed Electrician license?
+QUESTION: Who is required to have a Tennessee Limited Licensed Electrical License?

 ANSWER: The Tennessee Department for Contractors-Limited Licensed Electrician must license any individual who is engaged in the electrical contracting business or is performing work as a Limited Licensed Electrician.

-QUESTION: What are the qualifications required for taking the exam?
+QUESTION: What qualifications are required for taking the Tennessee Limited License Electrician exam?

-QUESTION: Why should someone study this course if the limited license exam is an open-book test?
+QUESTION: Why should someone study this course if the Tennessee Limited Licensed electrician license exam is an open-book test?

-ANSWER: The electrical licensing exam is a very challenging exam and usually requires a month or more of preparation to pass.
+ANSWER: The electrical licensing exam is a very challenging test and usually requires a month or more of preparation to pass.

 The 2017 NEC is a large and complex publication containing over 800 pages of code.
 It is challenging to locate each correct article and answer in the time allowed during the exam without thorough preparation.